zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-amazon.md

 Say, this becomes Kilty.
 And he will not catch kings, but make them caprish.
 Duct with garments.
 Fruit from rattan.
 Half shawl with a rod.
 Hand cutter foot Cutes are both limbs.
 The ear will scrub both the nose and the canal.
 Karma if bilanganthalic Karate.
-Karma karma for lifting from a rough thing to a head suction Karate.
+Karma kamma for lifting from a rough thing to a head suction Karate.
 Karma if Rahu Oral, which will shoot a groin in Katte.
 Jothimal Names Karma Karate.
 Karma Karth named Haththapajotik.
 Karma Karma if Erakathtika.
-Chinese resident If karma.
+Chinese resident If kamma.
 Karma in the research.
-Karma karma if balisaman.
+Karma kamma if balisaman.
-Karma karma if kahapanic.
-Karma karma if korative. postedPrecious Procuitous Names Karma Karat.
+Karma kamma if kahapanic.
+Karma kamma if korative. postedPrecious Procuitous Names Karma Karat.
 Carry out the epidermis, which is wrapped with fillings and burns.
 Insulated with ruthed oil.
 Dogs.
 Sit at the same time in the worm.
 Head with sword.
 This comes into diminishing.
 Madanalawa from Yalidu Kama Cravings